iMazing Review 2026: Honest iTunes Alternative for Backups

 iMazing is a desktop iOS and iPadOS device manager built by DigiDNA, a Swiss software studio.
 It’s designed to manage your own device, not for surveillance.
 The current shipping version is iMazing 3, released in 2024 with a redesigned sidebar and updated backup engine.
 According to DigiDNA’s iMazing 3 release notes, the rebuild dropped legacy 32-bit code paths and added native Apple silicon support.

-We use iMazing alongside Finder on macOS and a Windows 11 test laptop.
-The Windows build is feature-equivalent to the Mac build, which is unusual here. iMobie’s AnyTrans and Tenorshare iCareFone ship Windows-first with Mac builds that lag a release behind.
+iMazing runs alongside Finder on macOS and as a standalone app on Windows 11.
+The Windows build is feature-equivalent to the Mac build, which is unusual in this category. iMobie’s AnyTrans and Tenorshare iCareFone ship Windows-first with Mac builds that lag a release behind.

 Some links on this page are affiliate links, which means fone.tips may earn a commission at no extra cost to you.

 iMazing is not a jailbreak app.
 It does not bypass activation lock, recover deleted iCloud data without a backup, or unlock screen passcodes.
-If you need those, you’re looking at a different category of tool entirely. iMazing only works with devices you can already unlock, and DigiDNA confirms in its security FAQ that the app uses Apple’s documented Mobile Device Service framework rather than any private API.
+If you need those, you’re looking at a different category of tool entirely. iMazing only works with devices you can already unlock, and DigiDNA’s security FAQ confirms that the app uses Apple’s documented Mobile Device Service framework rather than any private API.

 #How does iMazing handle iPhone backups?

 This section decides whether you keep iMazing or refund it.
-We tested four backup workflows against Finder and iTunes.
+There are four backup workflows worth weighing against Finder and iTunes.

 #Browsing a backup without restoring

-In our testing, opening an existing Finder backup of our iPhone 15 Pro (about 78 GB) took iMazing only a moment to index.
-It then presented a browsable tree of Messages, Photos, App Data, Voice Memos, and Notes.
+iMazing opens an existing Finder backup and indexes it, then presents a browsable tree of Messages, Photos, App Data, Voice Memos, and Notes.
 Finder can’t do this at all.
-We pulled three iMessage threads out of a six-month-old backup as PDF without touching the live iPhone.
+You can pull individual iMessage threads out of an old backup as PDF without touching the live iPhone.

 #Scheduling automatic local backups

-iMazing’s scheduler ran our nightly backup over Wi-Fi every night for 14 days without a missed run, as long as the Mac was awake.
-It supports rolling snapshots (we kept the last 7) and incremental backups, so subsequent runs added only the day’s deltas, a small fraction of the full 78 GB.
+iMazing’s scheduler runs a nightly backup over Wi-Fi as long as the computer is awake.
+It supports rolling snapshots (you choose how many to keep) and incremental backups, so subsequent runs add only the day’s deltas rather than re-copying the full device.
 AES-256 encryption is opt-in and controlled with a passphrase you store yourself.

 #Restoring a single app or photo

 Selective restore is the headline feature.
-We deleted a Notes folder, then restored just that folder in under a minute.
-Apple’s iCloud backup support page states that iCloud and Finder restore the entire snapshot only, so iMazing fills a real gap.
+Apple’s iCloud backup support page confirms iCloud and Finder restore the entire snapshot only, so iMazing fills a real gap.

 #Migrating to a new iPhone

-When we set up a fresh iPhone 15, iMazing’s transfer wizard moved the encrypted backup over USB-C in under half an hour, including saved Wi-Fi passwords and Health data.
-That’s the same data Apple’s Quick Start migration preserves. iMazing isn’t faster than Quick Start, but it works when both phones can’t sit next to each other, which is the case for most upgraders we hear from.
+When you set up a fresh iPhone, iMazing’s transfer wizard moves the encrypted backup over USB-C, including saved Wi-Fi passwords and Health data.
+That’s the same data Apple’s Quick Start migration preserves. iMazing isn’t faster than Quick Start, but it works when both phones can’t sit next to each other, which is common for upgraders setting up remotely.

 For a deeper reset workflow that pairs well with iMazing’s snapshots, see our guide on recovering deleted photos from iPhone.
 The same selective-restore principle applies: extract from a backup before you wipe, never after.